Combating climate change

 The challenges

 Climate change now affects every country on every continent.
-It disrupts national economies and affects lives; people, communities and countries are bearing a heavy cost today and will do so even more in the future.
-Weather conditions are changing, sea levels are rising, weather is becoming more extreme and greenhouse gas emissions are now at their highest level in history.
-Without action, the average temperature on the surface of the planet is likely to exceed three degrees centigrade this century.
-The poorest and most vulnerable are the most affected.
+It’s disrupting national economies and affecting lives, costing people, communities and countries today and even more tomorrow.
+Weather patterns are changing, sea levels are rising, weather patterns are becoming more extreme, and greenhouse gas emissions are now at their highest levels in history.
+Without action, the world’s average surface temperature is set to exceed 3 degrees centigrade this century.
+The poorest and most vulnerable people are the hardest hit.

 1Deploying renewable energies to mitigate climate change

-By promoting renewable energies we reduce our carbon footprint and reduce the share of fossil fuels responsible for climate change.
-Thus, 97 % of Electriciens sans frontières’ development projects use such resources, be they solar or hydraulic.
-In addition, our projects act as demonstrators, and lead to the development of renewable technologies in other activities, not just on our own projects.
+By giving priority to renewable energies, we are reducing our carbon footprint and cutting the share of fossil fuels responsible for climate change.
+For example, 93% of our development projects use such resources, whether solar or hydraulic.
+What’s more, our actions can act as demonstrators, driving the development of renewable technologies beyond our own projects.

-Improving the resilience of electrical systems will help the poorest populations to cope with the effects of extreme weather disasters which, unfortunately, are likely to recur.
-One example is the implementation of solar installations resistant to strong winds and which can be sheltered in the event of a cyclone.
-Similarly, to deal with water stresses we install solar pumps, enabling water to be extracted from greater depths.
+Improving the resilience of electricity systems will thus help the most disadvantaged populations to cope with the effects of extreme weather disasters, which are unfortunately likely to recur.
+A good example of this is the installation of solar power systems that can withstand strong winds and be sheltered in the event of a cyclone.
+Similarly, to cope with water stress, we are installing solar pumps to draw water from deeper underground.

-On each occasion, Electriciens sans frontières acted swiftly to restore access to electricity, to bring light and to secure buildings, alongside other international cooperative organisations.
-And each time we have carried out reconstruction projects to enable the affected areas to strengthen their resilience.
+Each time, we have mobilized to restore access to electricity, provide light and make buildings safe, alongside other international solidarity players.
+And each time, we have carried out reconstruction projects to help the affected areas build up their resilience.